pagkly/Zed/Investopedia3/Unilateral Transfer Definition.md

 Unilateral Transfer Definition
 ## What Is a Unilateral Transfer?

 A unilateral transfer is a one-way transfer of money, goods, or services from one party to another.
-It is often used to describe payments made by a government to their citizens, or from one country to another country in the form of [foreign aid](https://www.investopedia.com/terms/f/foreign-aid.asp).
+It is often used to describe payments made by a government to their citizens, or from one country to another country in the form of [[foreign aid]](https://www.investopedia.com/terms/f/foreign-aid.asp).
 In these cases, the supplier of funds receives nothing in return from the recipient.
-A unilateral transfer differs from a bilateral transfer, such as [bilateral trade](https://www.investopedia.com/terms/b/bilateral-trade.asp), which involves reciprocal economic benefit for both parties to a transaction.
+A unilateral transfer differs from a bilateral transfer, such as [[bilateral trade]](https://www.investopedia.com/terms/b/bilateral-trade.asp), which involves reciprocal economic benefit for both parties to a transaction.

 ### Key Takeaways